Assessing Recent Team Performance Trends

 When key players transfer in or out of a squad, or injuries affect essential personnel, the manager's role in influencing the team's performance becomes increasingly evident.

+Transfers of key players — whether unexpected arrivals or significant departures — can impact team cohesion and tactical dynamics.
 It's important to observe how efficiently a manager integrates new signings or adjusts to the loss of influential players.
+Assessing a manager's flexibility and problem-solving in these scenarios is critical in the competitive EPL environment.

 Measuring Effect of Fixture Schedules and Squad Depth

 While talent and tactics are important in football, fixture schedules and squad depth significantly influence a team's performance over the course of a Premier League season.
+Teams with lighter fixture schedules, such as Brighton in previous seasons, benefit from increased recovery time and generally experience fewer player injuries.

 Spotting Patterns in Mid-Table Team Surges